DBBlue/BlueTeam/PurpleTeamTesting/readme.md

 Primary Resource: Visit the Atomic Red Team TTP Index on GitHub.
 Browse by Tactic: This page lists all techniques organized by tactic (e.g., Privilege Escalation, Remote Code Execution).
 Select a Technique: Click on a technique link (e.g., T1053.005 - Scheduled Task/Job: Scheduled Task).
 This will take you to a page listing all the available "atomic tests" for that technique.
 Each test has a specific purpose and command.
-Alternatively, once the AtomicRedTeam module is installed, you can list all available tests directly in PowerShell:
+Alternatively, once the AtomicRedTeam module is installed, you can list all available tests directly in PowerShell:</br>
--- This command lists every available atomic test -- Get-AtomicTest
+-- This command lists every available atomic test --</br>
+Get-AtomicTest